criling/iosxe_getshtechuponreload/README.md

 Configure EEM to execute this script when someone issues a reload command.
 Example:

-event manager applet shtech authorization bypass event cli pattern "reload" sync no skip no default 60 maxrun 60 action 0.01 syslog msg "Capturing sh tech before reload" action 0.02 cli command "enable" action 0.03 cli command "guestshell run python /bootflash/scripts/iosxe_getshtechuponreload.py"
+event manager applet shtech authorization bypass

+ event cli pattern "reload" sync no skip no default 60 maxrun 60
-## Installation

-Provide a step-by-step series of examples and explanations for how to install your project and its dependencies.
+ action 0.01 syslog msg "Capturing sh tech before reload"

+ action 0.02 cli command "enable"

+ action 0.03 cli command "guestshell run python /bootflash/scripts/iosxe_getshtechuponreload.py"

 ## Documentation